techidaily/site-some-skills/source/_posts/struggling-with-linking-your-pc-to-the-smartphone-wi-fi-network-discover-effective-techniques-for-successful-pairing.md

 ![Forgetting an old network in the Windows Settings app.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/01/4-forgetting-an-old-network-in-the-windows-settings-app.jpg)

- Forgetting a Wi-Fi network resets all customizations, so you'll need to reconfigure the network if you decide to use it again.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=lhdUUVYMVQjzHXBh&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0pSRlspzW-A?si=A82G3Yxwj_31cKDq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Forgetting a Wi-Fi network resets all customizations, so you'll need to reconfigure the network if you decide to use it again.

 ##  Forget Your Hotspot Connection and Reconnect It